nikvo1/napari-nuclephaser/README.md

 # Nuclei detection

 We trained a series of [YOLOv5](https://github.com/ultralytics/yolov5) and [YOLOv11](https://github.com/ultralytics/ultralytics) models to detect nuclei on phase contrast images.
 It can be used for counting cells or for individual cell tracking (using nuclei detections as tracking marks).
 Prominent features of this approach are:
-- Napari-nuclephaser plugin inclues [obss/sahi](https://github.com/obss/sahi) functionality, allowing detection on images of arbitrary sizes.
+- Napari-nuclephaser plugin includes [obss/sahi](https://github.com/obss/sahi) functionality, allowing detection on images of arbitrary sizes.
 - YOLO models are fast, providing reasonable inference speed even with CPU.
 - Ability to predict and automatically count nuclei on stacks of images, making it convenient for cell population growth studies and individual cell tracking.